MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

-## Ethernet

-The files for the Ethernet module are placed in the separate directory eth, and the top level block for the Ethernet module is eth/eth.vhd.